 Educational Assistant | 505-281-7400 | email@example.com

 Sarah Walker is an Educational Assistant for the Special Education Department.
-She is a native Alaskan that was a Special Education EA for 18 years at Muldoon Elementary in Anchorage, Alaska before moving to the East Mountains of New Mexico in 2010.
-She recently spent one year at MLK ES in Rio Rancho, NM as a Special Ed EA and 5 years at nearby San Antonito ES providing technology support before coming to East Mountain High School.
+She is a native Alaskan and was a Special Education EA for 18 years at Muldoon Elementary in Anchorage, Alaska, before moving to the East Mountains in 2010.
+She recently spent one year at MLK ES in Rio Rancho as a Special Ed EA and five years at nearby San Antonito ES providing technology support before coming to East Mountain High School.

 Math Instructor | Ext.
 207 | firstname.lastname@example.org

-Brenda Wilvert is a Math Instructor.
+Brenda Wilvert is a Math Instructor; she is also certified to teach science, music, and gifted education.
 She graduated from the University of New Mexico with a BS in Civil Engineering and had a career as an engineer before becoming a teacher.
-She is also a National Board Certified teacher.
-Brenda and her husband have a son and two daughters, all graduates of East Mountain High School.
+She holds National Board Certification in adolescent and young adult mathematics, and is an AP Calculus instructor.
+Brenda has a son and two daughters, all graduates of East Mountain High School.

 Registrar | Ext.
 165 | email@example.com

-Carol Wirth is the Registrar, STARS Database Administrator and Asst.
-Testing Coordinator.
+Carol Wirth is the Registrar, STARS Database Administrator and Assistant Testing Coordinator.
 She and her husband reside here in the East Mountains.
-Both of their children are graduates (Classes of ’10 and ’12) of East Mountain High School.
-Carol is a BA graduate of Wells College, Aurora, NY who enjoys jigsaw puzzles, adult coloring books, reading and gardening in her spare time.
+Both of their children are graduates of East Mountain High School, classes of ’10 and ‘12.
+Carol holds a BA from Wells College, in Aurora, New York, and enjoys jigsaw puzzles, adult coloring books, reading and gardening in her spare time.
 She looks forward to learning new things in her position and to conquering the challenges of dealing with state reporting.

 Humanities Instructor | Ext.
 403 | firstname.lastname@example.org

-Crystal Wood is a Humanities instructor.
-She has 20 years’ experience teaching English.
-Crystal has lived in New Mexico her whole life and loves every part of the state.
+Crystal Wood is a Humanities Instructor.
+She has 22 years’ experience teaching English.
+A native New Mexican, Crystal has taught in many areas of the state before coming to EMHS.
 She earned her BS from Eastern New Mexico University in Journalism and Telecommunications.
-She holds a MA from Middle bury College’s Bread Loaf School of English.
+She also holds a MA from Middlebury College’s Bread Loaf School of English.
 Crystal is a National Board Certified Teacher in Early Adolescent English/Language Arts.
 Her Interests include: quilting, golfing, reading and spending time with friends and family.